freekrai/jolt/README.md

 For database, I recommend [Idiorm and Paris](http://j4mie.github.com/idiormandparis/)

-This version is moving Jolt towards PSR-0 support and eventually into a Composer package.

 If you don't want to use Composer, then you can use the autoloader.

 ### Requirements

 * PHP 5.3

 ## Getting Started